 Switches specifically designed for RVs, campers, and boats are generally more compact in design and easier to wire.
 This is especially true if you want to install multiple switches in your van.

-Models with multiple switches, like this 3-switch panel [Amazon], make the wiring process simple and straightforward.
-Also, many of these switches come with USB ports and 12V sockets for greater convenience.
+Models with multiple switches, like the 2-switch panel below, make the wiring process simple and straightforward.
+Many of these switches also come with USB ports and 12V sockets for greater convenience.

 Standard Household Switches

-These are the same type of switches you can find in any standard house.
-Compared to RV-specific switches, there are much more design options to choose from.
+These are the same types of switches you can find in any standard house.
+Compared to RV-specific switches, there are many more design options to choose from.
+These include: